cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 that is based on the [Barman](https://pgbarman.org) tool.
-Instead of using the classical architecture with a Barman server, which backs up many PostgreSQL instances, the operator relies on the `barman-cloud-wal-archive`, `barman-cloud-backup`, `barman-cloud-backup-list`, and `barman-cloud-backup-delete` tools.
+Instead of using the classical architecture with a Barman server, which backs up many PostgreSQL instances, the operator relies on the `barman-cloud-wal-archive`, `barman-cloud-check-wal-archive`, `barman-cloud-backup`, `barman-cloud-backup-list`, and `barman-cloud-backup-delete` tools.
 As a result, base backups will be *tarballs*.
 Both base backups and WAL files can be compressed and encrypted.

 For this, it is required an image with `barman-cli-cloud` installed.
 You can use the image `quay.io/enterprisedb/postgresql` for this scope,